 (k) All matches must commence within 15 minutes of the Home Team's stated start time.
-In the event of a team not having two couple present to play a match within 15 minutes of the home clubs start time, and subsequently the match is unable to be concluded within the available court time, then the offending club (home or away) shall forfeit two games of 21 aces (an event) and a further two games of 21 aces (a second event) for every 15 minutes late.
-This will continue until 1 hour and 15 minutes from the arranged start time.
-If no couples have attended, that team shall forfeit 2 league points and the team in attendance shall record an 18-0 victory and receive 2 league points.
+In the event of a team not having two couples present to play a match within 15 minutes of the home clubs start time, and subsequently the match is unable to be concluded within the available court time, then the offending club (home or away) shall forfeit games which could not be finished.
 Visiting Clubs will not be obliged to adhere to a start time of earlier than 7 p.m.

 (l) A player may play for different clubs (or the same club) in different Leagues (provided he/she fulfils the eligibility rules for that league), but may not play for different clubs in the same league, or for the same club in the same league unless rule 13(n) shall apply.

 (m) Every club which has two teams in a particular league shall before playing their first match of the season submit to the Treasurer and Fixture Secretary the names of that club's best six players who shall only be eligible to play for that club's first team.
 Also any club which has three teams in a particular league shall submit the names of that club's second team.
 Any registered player may play above his nominated position but no player shall play below.
 Players may be re-nominated but shall not be allowed to play for that team for a period of seven days from receipt of such application by the Fixture Secretary.
 There shall be no such re-nominations after 1st February.
 Re-nomination may in certain circumstances require the sanction of the Fixture Committee.

 (n) If only one of either a home or away fixture takes place the defaulting team will be expected to pay the costs of the hall hire.